-16 The findings of this paper will help managers, owners, board of directors, audit committee and he role of the Information Technology (IT) industry in the economy of Bangladesh is getting powerful gradually.
-23 IT sector is emerging as a pivotal player in the world economy.
-Today Bangladesh is one of the best destinations 24 of sourcing IT support internationally that provides a large contribution to the growing economy of this country.
+he role of the Information Technology (IT) industry in the economy of Bangladesh is getting powerful gradually.
+IT sector is emerging as a pivotal player in the world economy.
+Today Bangladesh is one of the best destinations of sourcing IT support internationally that provides a large contribution to the growing economy of this country.
 The wind of digitalization brings a bridge between prosperity and success gradually.
 Thus, its sustainability is of much significant for the development and moving the national economy faster.
 Internal control is one of the focal mechanisms to establish the long-term sustainability of any institution.
-It obviously aids to ensure the 28 29 achievement of the practice pursued by the companies in the IT sector is one of the key-determining indicators 30 of the sustainability of this emerging sector.
+It obviously aids to ensure the achievement of the organizational success.
+Therefore, the internal control practice pursued by the companies in the IT sector is of the key-determining indicators of one the sustainability of this emerging sector.
 Young energetic human resources are devoted in this sector that is sometimes out of touch as there is no clear-cut guideline from the regulatory body yet.
-The operating costs 31 of IT companies are rising and placing profitability and sustainability at stake.
-The recent Digital Bangladesh 32 concept makes the sector more promising internationally.
-Indeed, proper controlling systems, guiding tools and 33 its implementation could lead this promising sector faster to contribute in the economy.
-34
+The operating costs of IT companies are rising and placing profitability and sustainability at stake.